(COLORS, APPLICATION, PRO’S & CON’S)

 There is also a non- toxic hair colour, that is also certified organic called PURE ORGANICS .

-KHADI Another Henna blend of hair colours from India.
+KHADI Another Henna blend of hair colors from India.
 They offer a number of other products as well, including soap and oils.

-On their Indian site they also offer a sun scream product.
+On their Indian site they also offer a sun protection product.